Course Outline

 Requirements

-Data Science business training is addressed to several groups of people.
-Firstly, it is addressed to people from the business itself.
-Those who will work with statisticians and data analysts (data scientists, or as they are sometimes called in Poland, "data masters").
-Very often, these people will manage projects focused on business data analytics or will invest in data science ventures.
-In addition to this group, the training is intended for those who will implement solutions focused on data analytics.
-In the case of these people, it is about presenting a platform for mutual understanding with business that is not very interested in the details of the implementation itself.
-Of course, we should not forget about the third group.
-About those who aspire to become a data champion.
+The Data Science in Business training is designed for several groups of individuals.
+Firstly, it is aimed at people from the business world.
+Those who will work with statisticians and data analysts (data scientists, or as sometimes said in Poland, “data masters”).
+Very often, these individuals will manage projects focused on business data analytics or invest in data science initiatives.
+In addition to this group, the training is intended for those who will implement data analytics solutions.
+For these individuals, the focus is on presenting a platform for mutual understanding with business, which is not particularly interested in the details of implementation.
+Of course, we must not forget the third group—the aspiring data masters.

-The training is not algorithm training.
-It is also not training in specific big data systems.
-Separate training is devoted to these topics, but without knowledge of certain fundamental concepts and principled principles, data science projects are doomed to failure.
-Because the development of technology is very fast, it often obscures the foundations on which solutions that the business can use effectively should be built.
+This training is not about algorithms.
+It is also not about specific big data systems.
+These topics are covered in separate trainings, but without knowledge of certain fundamental concepts and principles of data science initiatives, they are doomed to failure from the start.
+Because technology development is very rapid, it often overshadows the fundamentals on which solutions should be built to allow businesses to benefit effectively.

-The training does not require sophisticated, specialized knowledge in the field of statistics.
-Of course, you should be aware that, by its very nature, the material presented during the training is somewhat technical in nature.
-The goal of the training is to enable participants to gain a significant understanding of data science , not just a general introduction to the field.
-Despite this rather ambitious goal, the mathematical apparatus is limited to the absolutely necessary minimum.
-Broadly speaking, the training covers everything you need to understand to design and build advanced, data science -based solutions to business problems.
+The training does not require advanced, specialized knowledge in statistics.
+Of course, one must be aware that by its nature, the material presented during the training has a somewhat technical character.
+The goal of the training is to enable participants to gain a significant understanding of data science, not just a general overview of the field.
+Despite this ambitious goal, the mathematical apparatus is limited to the absolutely necessary minimum.
+Generally speaking, the training includes everything necessary to understand the design and construction of advanced, data science-based solutions to business problems.

 35 Hours